 It was a trip that I’ve been wanting to do for quite some time, but with the reservation system in place, I wasn’t sure if I would be able to find an opening.
 Deciding I would take some time off from work to travel, I was happy to see that mid-week was a great opportunity for time off, but also to schedule a three-day trip to east Texas.

-Living near Bastrop, Texas has afforded me an opportunity to learn about the east Texas pines in a round about way.
+Living near Bastrop, Texas has allowed me to learn about the east Texas pines in a roundabout way.
 You see, the state park in Bastrop is known for its Lost Pines.
 Pine trees that found their way to central Texas somehow, towering above the locals, and fighting to keep their presence felt.

 The loblolly pines grow high in the sky here, too.
 And seeing them in their original home brings flashes of images of smoke and fire from Bastrop.

-At half-capacity there were even less visitors around, so it was quiet on my visit.
+At half-capacity, there were even fewer visitors around, so it was quiet on my visit.
 If you sat still you could hear the wind blowing through the pines and the wood creaking.
 The squirrels running around gathering acorns and burying them into piles in the ground.
-And on occasion you could hear the pinecones falling and hitting the pine needles on the forest floor.
+And on occasion, you could hear the pinecones falling and hitting the pine needles on the forest floor.

-The trees block the sun at a lot of parts at the park, and so while sitting at the campsite it was always a shade darker.
-The colors of fall were creeping through, and the bronze, gold and browns had a deeper contrast to the greens of the pine needles on the darkened surrounding.
+The trees block the sun at a lot of parts of the park, and so while sitting at the campsite it was always a shade darker.
+The colors of fall were creeping through, and the bronze, gold, and browns had a deeper contrast to the greens of the pine needles on the darkened surrounding.

-It’s deep into east Texas, and off of a main road, tucked away behind a towering wall that greets you, and leads you down a curved road to the main office.
+It’s deep into east Texas, and off of the main road, tucked away behind a towering wall that greets you, and leads you down a curved road to the main office.

 After grabbing my souvenirs and having a chat with the park employees I made my way to the site.
 The roads are lined with trees, and the sun fights for top billing.
 Carving your way around the park you’ll come to see the former Civilian Conservation Corps barracks that have been converted to the cabins along with the playground, and the CCC-built recreation hall.

-You’ll then hit the one-way loop that takes you towards the boat dock on Big Cypress Bayou, and then continues past Saw Mill Pond and onto the the remaining campsites.
+You’ll then hit the one-way loop that takes you towards the boat dock on Big Cypress Bayou and then continues past Saw Mill Pond and onto the remaining campsites.